-Clouds are clearly related to Grids, both in goals and implementation, but there are differences which are difficult to discuss as both terms do not have agreed definitions.
-We believe that Clouds as systems are not orthogonal to Grids, nor are they necessarily complementary to Grids: in some ways Clouds are the evolution of Grids (and they can both in turn be viewed as evolution of Clusters).
-In many ways Clouds may just be composed of regular, vanilla Grids with suitable services and interfaces superimposed on them.
-Whether Clouds are a somewhat fuzzily defined concept or possibly a simple repackaging of earlier concepts from distributed systems, it is important to hash their relationship to existing classic Grids.
+Clouds are clearly related to Grids, both in goals and implementation, but there are differences which are difficult to discuss as both terms do not have agreed upon definitions.
+We believe that Clouds as systems are not orthogonal to Grids, nor are they necessarily complementary to Grids: in some ways, Clouds are the evolution of Grids (and they can both in turn be viewed as evolution of Clusters).
+In many ways, Clouds may just be composed of regular, vanilla Grids with suitable services and interfaces superimposed on them.
+Whether Clouds are a somewhat fuzzily defined concept, or possibly a simple repackaging of earlier concepts from distributed systems [4], it is important to clarify their relationship to existing classic Grids.

 A fundamental difference between Clouds and Grids, in our opinion, is the support for interfaces that are syntactically simple, semantically restricted and high-level; standardized or not is an open question.
-In this paper we will introduce the notion of Usage Mode and Affinities of systems, which describe the dominant usage patterns of the system and the system's internal properties that support these patterns, respectively.
+In this paper we will introduce the notion of Usage Mode and Affinities of systems; the former describes the high-level characterisation of the primary ways in which applications use the system, and the latter describes the systems' internal properties that support these patterns.
 We argue, that an emphasis on Usage Modes and Affinities is the putative cause for the simplicity of use of Clouds and this will be a major focus of this paper.

 To the best of our knowledge this is the first systematic attempt to characterize Clouds in relation to Grids from the perspective of semantics and interface abstractions.
-The importance of this approach is reiterated by discussions on the next steps for existing Grid infrastructure projects such as the TeraGrid.
-For example, of the approximately 15 position papers that were solicited and submitted as part of the "Future of the TeraGrid" process, more than half mention the need for the next generation of the TeraGrid to take cognizance of the developments in Cloud computing - where Cloud computing is a catch-all term for better contextualization, virtualization and most importantly simplicity of use.
-Some such as Blatecky [1] advocate stronger positions, i.e. TeraGrid should focus on an exit strategy and give way to developments in virtualization such as Clouds and Web 2.0.
+The importance of this approach is reiterated by discussions on the next steps for existing Grid infrastructure projects - such as the TeraGrid.
+For example, of the approximately 15 position papers that were solicited and submitted as part of the Future of the TeraGrid process, more than half mention the need for the next generation of the TeraGrid to take cognizance of the developments in Cloud computing - where Cloud computing is a catch-all term for better contextualization, virtualization and most importantly simplicity of use.
+Some such as Blatecky [5] advocate stronger positions, i.e. TeraGrid should focus on an exit strategy and give way to developments in virtualization such as Clouds and Web 2.0.